 - A. What are some conditions that would be reasonable when taking medications?
-(For example, think about dosages as well as times of the day when you take the medication) - B. Determine three different schedules for taking the pills, considering the appropriate amounts of the medication to ingest and your conditions in PART A. - C. For each of your schedules, determine the amount of the medication present in Tim's body for the first few days. - D. Based upon your calculations in PART C, which schedule is best for Tim?
+(For example, think about dosages as well as times of the day when you take the medication) - B. Determine one unique (different than your peers) schedule for taking the pills, considering the appropriate amounts of the medication to ingest and your conditions in PART A. - C. For your schedules, determine the amount of the medication present in Tim's body for the first three days. - D. Based upon your comparisons with your peers' schedules, which schedule is best for Tim?
 Is another schedule more appropriate?